Royalist, tavern keeper, survivor of the Great Fire of London

 Bartholomew enjoys a well earned drink.

 ' "Or you could wear them," came the reply.
 And so Bartholomew Weever, tavern keeper and survivor of the fire was born.'

-Bartholomew has performed at local schools, a couple of library coffee mornings, a local society that befriends older people, Bournemouth Rotary Club and for a local charity that works with adults with learning difficulties.
+Bartholomew has performed at local schools, a couple of library coffee mornings, a local society that befriends older people in the Bournemouth area, Bournemouth Rotary Club and for a local charity that works with adults with learning difficulties.

 Being very aware of the events of Bartholomew’s life between Saturday 1st and Friday 7th September 1666 I asked him to give me an outline of his early life and he told me this story.
 I have modernised the punctuation to make it easier to read, but have kept his eccentric spelling and numbering.

-If you’d like to find out more about Bartholomew please contact me.
+If you’d like to find out more about Bartholomew, or would like to book a session, please contact me.